ThomasMertes/seed7/src/read_me.txt

     nmake depend
     nmake

+  After the compilation the interpreter is copied to prg/hi.exe.

+COMPILING UNDER WINDOWS WITH CL FROM MSVC

-  To utilize the experimental compilation with nmake and cl (the command line compiler of a big big software company) use a console, go to the 'src' directory and type:
+    To utilize compilation with nmake and cl (the command line compiler of a big big software company) use a console, go to the 'src' directory and type:

     copy mk_msvc.mak makefile
     nmake depend
     nmake

+  After the compilation the interpreter is copied to prg/hi.exe.

+COMPILING UNDER WINDOWS WITH BCC32

+    To utilize compilation with make and bcc32 (the make utility and the command line compiler of a smaller software company) use a console, go to the 'src' directory and type:

+    copy mk_bcc32.mak makefile
+    make depend
+    make

   After the compilation the interpreter is copied to prg/hi.exe.